Importing Avada Demos

 Step 1 – Navigate to the Avada > Demos tab in your admin sidebar.

-Step 3 – Take note of the top section of the demo popup image.
-There you’ll see a list of required plugins for the import to be successful.
+Step 4 – Take note of the middle section of the demo popup.
+There you’ll see a list of required plugins for the full import to be successful.
 If all the plugins have “Active” beside them, then you’re ready to import.
 There will be a red notice of “Activate” or “Install” if either actions are needed.
 View screenshot here.

 If you encounter errors during or after importing a demo, please see below for possible solutions.
 If you don’t find what you’re looking for below, please don’t hesitate to submit a support ticket to our support team.